 Who Is Step?

-Step is a financial app with a debit card that is oriented towards teens.
+Step is a fintech app that offers a secured visa card.
+It also has features that work well for children, with support from their parents.
 The company is based in Palo Alto, CA. It was founded in 2018 by CJ MacDonald and Alexey Kalinichenko.
-Step is technically a fintech rather than a bank.
+As mentioned, Step is a fintech rather and not a bank.
 However, banking services are provided through its partner-bank Evolve Bank & Trust.

 “Our mission is to educate the next generation to be smarter with money.
 And it’s always bugged me that schools don’t teach kids about money.
 Families, rich or poor, don’t talk about money.
 You really have to have an understanding of the financial ecosystem just to get by in life.” said MacDonald in an interview with TearSheet.